-The idea to establish a school based on the Core Knowledge curriculum and to offer foreign languages began with a small group of parents.
+The idea to establish a school based on the Core Knowledge curriculum and to offer foreign language began with a small group of parents.
 These parents shared a commitment to offer an academic environment centered on the content-rich Core Knowledge curriculum.
 Through their hard work and perseverance, the school charter application was approved.
 Work got underway to find and prepare a facility in time to open for the 1994/95 school year.
-On September 6, 1994, Parker Core Knowledge Charter School opened its doors to 164 students, nine teachers, a tutor, three educational assistants, a school secretary, a Principal, and a nine-member governing board.
+On September 6, 1994, Parker Core Knowledge Charter School opened its doors to 164 students, nine teachers, a tutor, three educational assistants, a school secretary, a principal, and a nine-member governing board.

 The combined talents and dedication to a true partnership between teachers, students, and parents have resulted in significant success.
 Today PCK remains committed to maintaining a strong educational environment that develops the skills, talents, and abilities of all its students.